 Word of mouth referrals are an excellent way to organically build your client base.
 First-time patients are more likely to make an appointment if you offer a discount on your services based on a referral from a friend.
 Once you can get new patients through the door and show them the service and quality of care you provide, chances are, you’ve already locked in a new client.

 9. Create Loyalty Programs

 Growing your cosmetic surgery practice doesn’t only mean adding new clients to your roster.
 You want to continue to focus on current clients as well, and creating a loyalty program is a great way to show them that you appreciate their business.
-By creating a loyalty program for your existing patients, you’ll incentivize them to share their positive experience with you—and come back for more services.
+By creating a loyalty program for your existing patients, you’ll incentivize them to share their positive experiences with you—and come back for more services.